redox-os/book/src/build-system-reference.md

 make rp.sys,sys-gui,--with-package-deps
 ```

-Sometimes you need to update the statically linked recipes manually with the `make static_clean rebuild` command or also rebuild all dynamically linked recipes with the `make repo_clean all` command.
+Sometimes you need to update the statically linked recipes manually with the `make static_clean rebuild` command or also rebuild all dynamically linked recipes with the `make repo_clean all` command (not needed if `REPO_BINARY` is enabled, except compiled recipes).

 If you want to just rebuild the system without non-essential programs, run the following command: